linux-system-roles/logging/roles/rsyslog/README.md

   )
 }
 ```
-The order of the list in rsyslog_elasticsearch_viaq is important.
+The order of the list in rsyslog_elasticsearch is important.
 The first item is in the first if clause with the index_prefix value and the last item is in the else clause.
 Elements in between will be placed with else if clause.

+The variables ca_cert, cert and key in rsyslog_elasticsearch specify the paths where the CA certificate, certificate and key are located in the remote host.
+The variables ca_cert_src, cert_src, and key_src are paths of them to be deployed to the remote host.

 3. vars.yaml to configure custom config files.

    To include existing config files in the new ansible deployment, add the paths to rsyslog_custom_config_files as follows.
 The specified files are copied to /etc/rsyslog.d.
 ```
-rsyslog_enabled: true
 ....
 rsyslog_custom_config_files: [ '/path/to/custom_A.conf', '/path/to/custom_B.conf' ]
 ```